TingzhouJia/TingzhouJia/README.md

 ### Hi there, :sparkles:
 I am young fullstack developer focus on frontend development and nodejs
 - :hammer: I'm working on [Rong UI](https://github.com/TingzhouJia/Rong)
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java and Go
 - 🤔 I’m looking for help with DevsOp

 - 📫 How to reach me: joe.tzjia@gmail.com